pschmeddes/pschmeddes.github.io/languages/french/3-guidebook.md

 # Unit 3 Guidebook

+Use the present tense, get around town.

 Explore grammar tips and key phrases for this unit

 ## Use the present tense

+### Key phrases

 | Français                 | English                 |
 | ------------------------ | ----------------------- |